ryouze/ryouze.github.io/content/posts/iconic-jdm-engines.md

 ## Introduction

 Japanese Domestic Market (JDM) engines are legendary among car enthusiasts for their performance, reliability, and cultural impact—especially in the drift scene.
 These are my personal notes on some of the most iconic JDM engines, covering their specifications, reliability, and the cars they powered.
 Putting this together taught me a lot, and I hope it offers helpful insights for anyone diving into the world of JDM engines.

+P.S.
+If you find any mistakes, please send me an e-mail or open an issue on [GitHub](https://github.com/ryouze/ryouze.github.io).

 ### 1980–1985